 timh at umn dot edu

-I construct formal characterisations of the syntax and semantics of natural language.
 My starting point for this line of research was an interest in the argument/adjunct distinction and the extent to which explanations for puzzling syntactic patterns might derive from the ways arguments and adjuncts contribute to neo-Davidsonian logical forms.
 This was the focus of my dissertation.
-The system I developed there makes interesting connections, which I've been investigating more recently, with other topics such as remnant movement, redundancies between merge and move, and extraposition.
+The system I developed there turns out to make interesting connections with other topics such as remnant movement, redundancies between merge and move, and extraposition.

 Along with Paul Pietroski, Jeff Lidz, and Justin Halberda, I'm studying the semantics of quantificational words like 'most'.
 Based on careful consideration of how linguistic meaning interacts with other cognitive systems (e.g. psychology of number, visual perception), results of our studies indicate that linguistic meaning is not entirely divorced from verification procedures in the way that is implicitly assumed by much standard practice in semantics.